OMFA0/netbird/README.md

-# 🧰 IT KONTROLL – Script Index
+# 🧰 IT KONTROLL – Script netbird install

-> Samling av mine viktigste skript for overvåking, NetBird, Flask-apper og serverdrift.
+> Access to netbird network.

 ---